3DCoded/Happy-Hare/Espooler-Support.md

 #### `espooler_printer_power`
 This is a % of the maximum power (max pwm signal) that is applied to the espooler motor while printing.
 This should not be large enough to sping the spool but rather acts as "releasing the braking effort" so there is less strain pulling from the spool while printing.
 It is recommended that you exclude "print" from `espooler_operations` initially until you determine that it is causing too much of a braking effect.

+#### `espooler_assist_reduced_speed`
+This is a percentage of the calculated "rewind" speed and is because, whilst you want the espooler to over-rewind to keep the filament tight you DON'T want it to over unwind when loading.
+Thus a 50% setting will run the loading "assist" at 50% of the unloading "rewind" speed.
+Note that this speed will never drop before the "in-print" power.

 <br>

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) MMU_ESPOOLER Command

 The `MMU_ESPOOLER` command is idea for testing but may have uses elsewhere where you want direct control of the motors.

 Examples:
 ```yml
 MMU_ESPOOLER GATE=0 OPERATION="rewind" POWER=50
 ```